 Two class parents represent each classroom and serve to facilitate communication between other parents, teachers, the school director and administrator, and the Parent’s Association.
 Class parents organize volunteers and supplies for five classroom parties, collect money for teacher gifts, and plan class-specific social events during the school year.

-Although much of the work can be done from home, class parents need to be available for several meetings and in-person commitments throughout the school year.
-Additionally, class parents will be asked to take a leadership role and be an active volunteer for community service activities and school-wide fundraising events.
+Although much of the work can be done from home via e-mail, there may be in-person commitments throughout the school year.
+Additionally, class parents are encouraged to take a leadership role and be an active volunteer for community service activities and school-wide fundraising events.
 The Parent’s Association will hold a welcome meeting in September for all selected class parents.

 As is typical for most New York City preschools, tuition does not cover the full cost of educating students.
 Fundraising allows Acorn to cover extra expenses such as professional development, facilities upgrades, enrichment activities and new technology.